๐Ÿ”” Pennsylvania Eviction Notice Laws

 ๐Ÿ’ก Grace Periods in Pennsylvania

-Pennsylvania law does not require landlords to provide a grace period before charging late fees or serving eviction notices.
+Pennsylvania law does not require a grace period before serving eviction notices.
 However, many leases include grace periods (typically 5โ€“10 days).
-Check your lease โ€” if it includes a grace period, you may need to wait until after the grace period expires before serving the notice, depending on your lease language.
+Check your lease โ€” if it includes a grace period, you may need to wait until after it expires before serving notice.

 ๐Ÿ”ง